SuperKXT/playground/advent-of-code/2022/day-6/README.md

 **How many characters need to be processed before the first start-of-packet marker is detected?**

+## Part Two

+Your device's communication system is correctly detecting packets, but still isn't working.
+It looks like it also needs to look for **messages**.

+A **start-of-message marker** is just like a start-of-packet marker, except it consists of **14 distinct characters** rather than 4.

+Here are the first positions of start-of-message markers for all of the above examples:

+- `mjqjpqmgbljsphdztnvjfqwrcgsmlb`: first marker after character 19 /** cSpell: disable-line */
+- `bvwbjplbgvbhsrlpgdmjqwftvncz`: first marker after character 23 /** cSpell: disable-line */
+- `nppdvjthqldpwncqszvftbrmjlhg`: first marker after character 23 /** cSpell: disable-line */
+- `nznrnfrfntjfmvfwmzdfjlvtqnbhcprsg`: first marker after character 29 /** cSpell: disable-line */
+- `zcfzfwzzqfrljwzlrfnpqdbhtmscgvjw`: first marker after character 26 /** cSpell: disable-line */

+How many characters need to be processed before the first start-of-message marker is detected?

 To begin, [get your puzzle input](https://adventofcode.com/2022/day/6/input).